6 Things Your Child Needs From You to Reduce Cutting (Self-Harm) Behaviors

 Personal Power and Choice

 Authoritarian forms of relationship will eventually produce the opposite of what we want.
 Why do I state this so strongly?
-I’ll give the most simplistic example: when the young woman leaves our presence, our immediate influence ends.
+The most simplistic example is this: when the young woman leaves our presence, our immediate influence ends.
 Once she’s alone, she might think twice about hurting herself only if she has respect for someone else, wants to do the right thing, and cares that someone will be devastated if she hurts her body

 The relationship is all we have.